SciDataContainer/SciDataContainer/README.md

   author:   Reinhard Caspary
 ```

-Freezing a container sets the attribute `static` in `content.json` to `True`, which makes this container immutable and it calculates a hash value of the container content.
-When a second static container with the same hash value is uploaded to the server, it responds with an error code in order to avoid the storage of redundant data.
+Freezing a container sets the attribute `static` in `content.json` to `True`, which makes this container immutable and it calculates an SHA256 hash of the container content.
+When yo try to upload a static container and there is another static container with the same attributes `containerType.name` and `hash`, the content of the current container object is silently replaced by the original one from the server.

 ## Convenience Methods